Establishing a Legal Basis for Protecting Our Planet

 When the rights of ecosystems are recognized, we can more effectively balance the needs and wellbeing of all life within the context of existing legal systems – just as we currently do between individuals, corporations, and other rights-bearing entities.

-Fundación Pachamama brings their experience and allies in Ecuador to global conversations about sustainable democracy and community self-determination, including:
+We have brought our experience and allies in Ecuador to global conversations about sustainable democracy and community self-determination, including:

 - Supporting the inclusion of Rights of Nature in the 2008 Ecuadorean Constitution, making Ecuador the first country in history to do so, and ensuring the enforcement at a local level